rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 foresee the kind of intervention that AI applications may have in the future.
 Every research study has its pros and cons.
 Many researchers work on counter strategies to preserve ethics.
 Research in computer security, privacy, and surveillance is a defense mechanism against unauthorized exploitations of person-centric or organization-centric data breaches.
-However, I agree with Moshe that vested interests often foist counter strategies for ulterior purposes.
+However, I agree with Moshe that vested interests often foist counter strategies for questionable purposes.
 For example, take the case of Elon Musk, one of the six co-founders of [OpenAI](https://www.techopedia.com/who-owns-openai).
 His AI ambitions were overshadowed by his numerous interests like Spacex, tesla, and starlinks.
 He resigned from the openAI board in 2018.
 However, Musk brought a lawsuit accusing Sam Altman of abandoning the avowed humanitarian goal of OpenAI.
 Sam was ousted from the CEO's post in late 2023 for four days.
 As neutral observers on the sidelines, we can neither believe nor disbelieve the accusation in Musk's lawsuit.
 It only reinforces our